IN HOT SPRINGS

 Like other cosmetic and restorative dental solutions, you have a choice in the materials that are used to construct your restoration.
 While older crowns were made from materials like gold or metal alloys, most of the crowns used today are made from porcelain or ceramic colors that match the surrounding teeth.
 These materials are not only attractive but also durable so they can last a very long time.

-If you need a dental crown, Dr. Lance Porter of Porter Dental Health Clinic will work with you to determine the type of crown that best suits your needs.
-His ultimate goal is to restore your tooth to normal form and function and help you enjoy a complete, healthy smile for life.
+If you need a dental crown, Porter Dental Health Clinic will work with you to determine the type of crown that best suits your needs.
+Our ultimate goal is to restore your tooth to normal form and function and help you enjoy a complete, healthy smile for life.

 When Are Dental Crowns Recommended?